SuperSecureHuman/Segmentation_OneAPI/README.md

 - Initial steps delve into Torch.
 - JIT and IPEX come next, with quantization playing a minor role.
-- A turning point arrives with nncf and a calibration dataset.
+- A turning point arrives with NNCF and a calibration dataset.
 The result?
 INT8 quantization, delivering staggering performance.

 ## License to Thrive